yarafe/Test/README.md

 ## Data Flow

-### FortiGate Integration with Microsoft Sentienl Scenario
+### FortiGate Integration with Microsoft Sentinel Scenario

 To ingest CEF logs from FortiGate into Microsoft Sentinel, a dedicated Linux machine is configured to serve as proxy server for log collection and forwarding to the Microsoft Sentinel workspace.